-Coronavirus has caused a global turmoil and with the UK death toll over 1000, it’s important that people follow the strict measures put in place by Prime Minister Boris Johnson and the NHS.
+Coronavirus has caused a global turmoil and with the UK death toll over 10,000, it is important people follow the strict measures put in place by Prime Minister Boris Johnson and the NHS.

 Some people with serious underlying health conditions face the highest risk of being hospitalised by #coronavirus.